an engineer works on the atlas robot

 The foundation of today’s portfolio: Our future is built on the groundwork of our previous research.
-Each of Boston Dynamics’ legacy robots has contributed towards crucial milestones in the advancement of applied robotics.
+Each of Boston Dynamics’ legacy robots has contributed towards crucial milestones in the advancement of applied robotics and our current products.

 Our History Through The Years